blemasle/arduino-sim808/README.md

  * Reading of the device states (battery, gps, network)

 ## Why another library ?
 Their is a number of libraries out there which support this modem ([Adafruit's FONA](https://github.com/adafruit/Adafruit_FONA), [TinyGSM](https://github.com/vshymanskyy/TinyGSM) for instance), so why build another one ?
 None fit the needs I had for a project.
 FONA is more a giant example for testing commands individually and I was getting unreliable results with it.
 TinyGSM seems great but what it gains in chips support it lacks in fine grained control over each modules, which I needed.

 This library is then greatly inspired by FONA, which served as the reference implementation, but mostly only support the features I needed for my project and has been tested thoroughly and successfully in that configuration.
-It also tries to reduce the final HEX size as this was a real problem for the project it was built (currently using 30660 bytes out of 30720).
+It also tries to reduce the final HEX size as this was a real problem for the project it was built for.

 It does *not* have the pretention to become the new SIM808 standard library, but can be useful to others as a source of inspiration or documentation to understand how AT commands works.

 ## Debugging
  If you need to debug the communication with the SIM808 module, you can either define `_DEBUG` to `1`, or directly change `_SIM808_DEBUG` to `1` in [SIMComAT.h](/src/SIMComAT.h).
- > Be aware that it will greatly increase the final hex size as debug strings are stored in flash.
+ > Be aware that it will increase the final hex size as debug strings are stored in flash.

  ## Usage
  No default instance is created when the library is included.
 It's up to you to create one with the appropriate parameters.